parameter1/redirects/README.md

  Apache Redirect Service
 ========================
-Takes any request and does regex on the request to firgure out where to redirect it.
-If it finds a match in the text file it will redirect it and if not it will allow it to pass through.
-Text file should be space sperated list of redirects.
+Takes a request and utilizes regex to determine where to redirect it to.
+If it finds a match in the text file, it will redirect.

+The text file needs to be a space seperated list of redirects.

 #### Requirements
 Apache >= 2.4